Miltonly/Streets/Megson Terrace

 Getting around

-Megson Terrace sits in Willmott, a position that makes the Milton GO line the realistic Toronto commute.
-The station is an eight-minute drive; with the train, Union Station comes in just over an hour total.
-For those working in Mississauga or Pearson, the 401 ramp at Regional Road 25 is seven minutes away, putting Mississauga within a 22-minute drive and Pearson at 32.
-The street itself is quiet, with no through traffic, so the road network handles the load without the noise that defines busier corridors.
+Megson Terrace sits in the Willmott neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a drive of about eight minutes puts Union under 70 minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is a seven-minute drive and handles the daily run in about 22 minutes.
+Pearson is reachable in roughly half an hour.
+The street itself is quiet enough that the road network manages the load without the through-traffic noise of busier corridors.

 Schools and catchment

-Public elementary catchment draws to Sam Sherratt Public School, a five-minute drive, and Robert Baldwin Public School at six minutes.
-Catholic elementary students attend St. Scholastica Catholic Elementary, which is walkable from the street itself.
-For secondary, public students go to Craig Kielburger Secondary School, two minutes away, while Catholic students attend St. Francis Xavier Catholic Secondary School, a five-minute drive.
-The concentration of schools within a short radius makes Megson a practical choice for families with children at different stages.
+Public elementary catchment draws to Sam Sherratt Public School, a five-minute drive, while Catholic elementary students attend St. Scholastica Catholic Elementary School, which is walkable from the southern end of Megson.
+Secondary students in the public board go to Craig Kielburger Secondary School, a two-minute drive; Catholic secondary students attend St. Francis Xavier Catholic Secondary School, about five minutes away.
+The proximity to multiple elementary options gives families some flexibility depending on board preference.

 Who this street suits